etn-ccis/blui-angular-component-library/README.md

 ## Running the Demo Projects

-To start the documentation site that is included in this repository, run:
+To start the [documentation site](https://brightlayer-ui-components.github.io/angular) that is included in this repository, run:

 ```
 yarn start
 ```

-The second demo is a Showcase project that shows a combination of components in the context of a realistic interface.
+The second demo is a [showcase project](https://blui-angular-showcase.web.app/) that shows a combination of components in the context of a realistic interface.
 To start the showcase, run:

 ```
 yarn start:showcase